 With respect to personal data received or transferred pursuant to the Privacy Shield, Amneal is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission (the “FTC”).

-Amneal may collect personal information from or concerning individuals in the EEA and Switzerland from sources such as: (1) clinical research subjects; (2) medical and healthcare professionals, including clinical investigators and staff conducting clinical or medical research; (3) potential or actual clinical trial and post-market patients and their family members/caregivers; (4) adverse event reports; (5) investors and stockholders; (6) employees; (7) customers; (8) vendors, suppliers, contractors, and business partners; and (9) government officials or agencies.
+Amneal may collect personal information from or concerning individuals in the EEA from sources such as: (1) clinical research subjects; (2) medical and healthcare professionals, including clinical investigators and staff conducting clinical or medical research; (3) potential or actual clinical trial and post-market patients and their family members/caregivers; (4) adverse event reports; (5) investors and stockholders; (6) employees; (7) customers; (8) vendors, suppliers, contractors, and business partners; and (9) government officials or agencies.

 Purpose of Data Collection